What TO expect

 Especially for Children

 All children are welcome in worship.
 We provide activity bags for those who need to keep busy.
-Children are invited participate in our Time With Young Disciples at the 11:00 a.m. service and to help set the communion table once a month.
+Children are invited to participate in our services by processing the Bible, lighting the Christ candle and helping to set the communion table.

 Worship with Communion: This is a more intimate and quiet service which includes scripture readings, a sermon, prayer, and weekly communion.
 Music is typically led on the piano and congregational singing is limited to two hymns.
 Participants come forward to form a semi-circle in front of the communion table to receive communion.